CodingForGainz/WeatherApp/README.md

 ## Explanation

-This app enables the user to ask for the current weather information of any country in the world.
+This app enables the user to ask for the current weather information of any city in the world.
 Information is requested in real time to [Open Weather](https://openweathermap.org/).
 Built entirely on vanilla JS, HTML and CSS.